HAI-UESTC/LLM-for-Conversational-Recommender-Systems/README.md

-# Large Language Models for Conversational Recommender Systems: A Survey
+# Large Language Models for Conversational Recommender Systems: A Dual-View Survey

 A curated repository for our survey on **LLM-based conversational recommender systems (CRS)**.